 The Brooks Glycerin 22 is a daily trainer with a long lineage, one that has slowly but continuously evolved in response to successive changes in the broader running shoe market.
 It now sits with the Nike Vomero 18, Saucony Triumph 23, and ASICS GEL-NIMBUS 27 in the premium trainer category, shoes that are sturdy and stable enough to be daily workhorses, but more comfort-oriented than classic daily trainers.
 However, all of these series predate the current market categorization, and while they have all evolved in response to similar trends over the years, each has followed its own unique trajectory.
 The Glycerin, for its part, has long stood out as the trainer with the biggest heel-to-toe drop: 12mm in previous versions, but now only 10mm in the Glycerin 22, bringing it more in line with its peers.
 While the Glycerin series has grown in stack height over the years, the increase has been much more gradual than its peers', such that the Glycerin 22 now sits much lower than the Vomero 18 or NIMBUS 27.
 The Glycerin 22 walks a fine line: it focuses on comfort without embracing maximum cushioning, and is soft and smooth enough for walking around, yet robust enough for daily training.

 The Glycerin 22 remains one of the core pillars in the Brooks family of daily trainers that has become increasingly crowded in recent years.
 It sits alongside the Brooks Ghost 17 as one of the brand's legacy series, with the Glycerin remaining the softer, more cushioned, daily trainer; the Ghost is the firmer, and more stable, but less lively of the two elder siblings.
-Each shoe also now has a max-cushioned version, and the Brooks Glycerin Max 2 takes the Glycerin's focus on comfort to the extreme, adding 10mm of stack height in the heel, and delivering excellent cushioning at the cost of added weight and worse energy return.
+Each shoe now also has a max-cushioned version, and the Brooks Glycerin Max 2 takes the Glycerin's focus on comfort to the extreme stack height and cushioning.
+There's also the Brooks Glycerin Flex, a high-stack daily trainer with a flexible platform that naturally bends.
 For runners who need more support to correct overpronation, there is the Brooks Adrenaline GTS 25, which still has dedicated stability features, as well as a steeper heel-to-toe drop to accommodate heel strikers.

-For more options, check out our recommendations for the best running shoes, as well as the best running shoes for men and the best running shoes for women.
+For more options, check out our recommendations for the best running shoes, as well as our guide to the best running shoes from Brooks.
 If you're after shoes well-suited for long runs, check out our recommendations for the best long-distance running shoes.

 The Brooks Ghost 17 and Brooks Glycerin 22 are two of the Seattle-based brand's most popular daily trainers.
 They serve very similar purposes, but the Glycerin 22 is more cushioned and bouncier, while the Ghost 17 is firmer and has more dedicated stability features, like a reinforced heel counter and raised sidewalls .
 Neither shoe is built for speed, but the Glycerin 22's midsole has more bounce, while the Ghost 17 gives a more grounded feel.